neural-reckoning/cosyne-tutorial-2022/README.md

 - On Windows: in step 5 of the installer ("Advanced Options"), tick the checkbox next to "Add Miniconda3 to my PATH environment variable".

-- On MacOS, Ubuntu, etc, run `chmod +x` on the downloaded `.sh` file, then run it with `./Miniconda3-latest-{os}-{arch}.sh`.
+- On MacOS, Ubuntu, etc, go to 'Terminal' and run `chmod +x` on the downloaded `.sh` file, then run it with `./Miniconda3-latest-{os}-{arch}.sh`.
-  On Mac, you can also download the `.pkg` file and install that.
+  On Mac, you can also download the `.pkg` file and install that by double-clicking.
 </details>

 <details>